 Sony has made big strides with the WF-1000XM3s’ battery life.
 You get six hours of playback as standard, while the case has enough power for an extra three charges, giving a total of 24 hours when using Bluetooth and noise-cancelling together.
 If you’re caught short, just 10 minutes of charging time is enough to breathe 90 minutes of life into them.

 Turn off the noise-cancelling and the battery life jumps to eight hours, with the case bumping it up to an impressive total of 32 hours.
 The Apple AirPods are five hours per charge (+19 from the case) while the Sennheiser Momentum True Wireless are four hours (+8 from the case).
 Only the Cambridge Audio Melomania 1 buds, with nine hours battery life from the buds themselves, plus four additional charges from the case, can raise the bar.
-But none of those models offer noise cancelling.
+But none of those models are noise-cancelling earbuds.

 There’s no battery indicator on the case here, but the red LED light on the front blinks rapidly if it doesn’t have enough juice to fully charge the headphones.

 The Sony Headphones Connect app has been around for a while but it gives a little more control over some of the functions of the WF-1000XM3s.
 You can see the battery level of each earpiece, alter the built-in equalizer, enable Amazon Alexa or Google Assistant support and flip the functions of the touch controls – useful for any left-handers who feel more comfortable this way.